Kevin Fitzgerald

 Kevin Terrel Fitzgerald (born September 23, 1951), an American veterinarian who works at Alameda East Veterinary Hospital in his native Denver, Colorado is best known through his visibility on the Animal Planet reality show Emergency Vets and, more recently, E-Vet Interns.
 Fitzgerald also does stand-up comedy and a little tap dancing.
 In 2001, he was named one of the 50 most eligible bachelors by People.
+From 1999 to 2006, he was a victim of stalking.

 Examining a couple of his patients.

 Past jobs and positions

 Kevin Fitzgerald was formerly a teacher at the University of Hawaii.
 On summers off, he worked as security for a wide variety of musical acts, such as Elvis Presley, The Who, Bob Marley, Willie Nelson, George Clinton, and The Rolling Stones.
 On an episode of Emergency Vets, Fitzgerald noted that he knew it was time to get serious about pursuing a career in veterinary medicine when Keith Richards of the Rolling Stones asked him if he wanted to "still be a bouncer at 50".

 Fitzgerald joined the staff of Alameda East, a 24-hour facility equipped to provide emergency care, in 1985.
 He also once served as president of the Denver Area Veterinary Medical Society while he was on the board of directors of the Rocky Mountain Poison and Drug Center.